simojenki/bonob/README.md

     simojenki/bonob
 ```

 Bonob will now auto-register itself with sonos on startup, updating the registration if the configuration has changed.
-Bonob should show up in the "Services" list.
+Bonob should show up in the "Services" list on http://localhost:3000

 ## Configuration